Skip to main content

 tip

-You must now update your SnailyCAD instance configuration to use the SSL certificate.
-To do this, open your SnailyCAD instance .env file:
+You must now update yout SnailyCAD instance configuration to use the SSL certificate.
+To do this, stop any running SnailyCAD instance (if exist), open your SnailyCAD instance .env file and change the following:

 # This is the URL to your site where the CAD is hosted.